yext/search-core/docs/answers-core.spellcheck.correctedquery.md

 ## SpellCheck.correctedQuery property

-The corrected version of the originalQuery
+The corrected version of the originalQuery.

 <b>Signature:</b>